Elsie Abbot: Honours

-In the 1957 Queen's Birthday Honours, Abbot was appointed Commander of the Order of the British Empire (DBE) for her work as an under-secretary at HM Treasury.
+In the 1957 Queen's Birthday Honours, Abbot was appointed Commander of the Order of the British Empire (CBE) for her work as an under-secretary at HM Treasury.
 In the 1966 New Year Honours, she was promoted to Dame Commander of the Order of the British Empire (DBE) for her work as Third Secretary of HM Treasury, and thereafter referred to as Dame Elsie Abbot.